-The Clean Water Act provisions, EPA regulations and EPA's Construction General Permit described in this document contain legally binding requirements.
-This document does not substitute for those provisions, regulations or permit, nor is it a regulation or permit itself.
-It also does not substitute for requirements under State law or construction general permits issued by States.
 It does not impose legally-binding requirements on EPA, States, or the regulated community, and may not apply to a particular situation based upon the circumstances.
 EPA and State decisionmakers retain the discretion to adopt approaches on a case-by-case basis that differ from this guidance where appropriate.
-Any decisions regarding a particular facility will be made based on the applicable statutes and regulation of this guidance to a particular situation, and EPA-or the applicable NPDES permitting authority-will consider whether or not the recommendations or interpretations in the guidance are appropriate in that situation based on the law and regulations.
+Any decisions regarding a particular facility will be made based on the applicable statutes and regulations.
+Therefore, interested parties are free to raise questions and objections about the appropriateness of the application of this guidance to a particular situation, and EPA-or the applicable NPDES permitting authority-will consider whether or not the recommendations or interpretations in the guidance are appropriate in that situation based on the law and regulations.
 EPA expects to update this interim guidance in the future.